farmOS/farmOS/docs/guide/app.md

 will be stored in between uses.
 You can even add the app to your device's home screen, so it can be launched just like a native app.

+## Server requirements

+All versions of Field Kit require that your farmOS server have an SSL certificate, which enables network traffic to be served via `https` rather than `http`.
+You should also keep your server updated with the most recent version of farmOS to ensure compatibility with the latest version of Field Kit.

 ## Development

 For technical information on the project, please see the [Development section].